MCST Student Clubs and Organizations

 The Multi-Cultural Club is a fun, safe haven for deepening the understanding of one’s own personal values and traditions while exploring and gaining understanding of the customs and traditions of others.
 The mission is both educational and social with monthly meetings and activities student-designed and led.

-Model UN, Advisor: Ms. Kathleen Turnbull & Mr. Adam Wirjosemito
+Model United Nations, Advisor: Ms. Kathleen Turnbull & Mr. Adam Wirjosemito

 National Honor Society, Advisors: Mr. Adam Wirjosemito & Mr. Justin Jacobs